antonioribeiro/twill-data-importer/README.md

 filename.jpg,The alt text,The caption of your image,A possible (extra) credits metadata field
 ```

-To update the metata of images imported in batch mode.
+To update the metata of images previously imported in batch mode.
 Here's the importer code:

 ```php
 <?php